ciptard/blogsum/README.md

 Visit the [demo page](http://ejsuncy.github.io/blogsum/) for an example.

 ## Usage
 The script essentially places the widget where you include the script.
+To find your blog's id, follow the instructions [here](https://support.google.com/blogger/answer/42191?hl=en).

+If you're looking for the id of a blog that does not belong to you, it can usually be found in the blog's HTML source code.

 Example usage:

 ```
 <script id="blogsum_syndication" blogid="6169819136321035666" src="blogsum.min.js"></script>